singularityhub/registry/README.md

  1. Manifests will be stored in Github Pages.
  2. Container binaries will be in Google Storage

+Looking at the [distribution spec](https://github.com/opencontainers/distribution-spec/blob/master/spec.md#detail) it seems like the primary endpoints for a registry are to serve the tags, (optionally) an exposed catalog, and then blobs.
+I want to argue that we should remove the blobs from the registry and have them pointed to (with some method, urls?) from the manifests.
+This means that the registry itself serves to:

+  - organize the namespace
+  - provide an API an interface to explore it
+  - for each entry (container) provide manifests, and tags

+And that's really it.
+This model is akin to a registry "slim" version, because there is no advanced permissions model beyond what Github offers, and updates are completely done via pull requests.
+In other words, it's a completely simplified and open source registry model.
 For this to work, we map the following OCI conventions to Github Pages:

 ## Registry